opentoonz/opentoonz_docs/source/rendering_the_animation.rst

   For example, if you are working at 25 fps, a 150 frames Xsheet will produce 6 seconds of animation.
 If you need to transfer the frame rate to 30 fps using the same Xsheet, the animation will last 5 seconds (150 frames divided by 30 fps is equal to 5 seconds), and consequently it will be a little bit faster.
 Stretching from 25 to 30 fps, the output will include an increased number of frames to retain the original time length, and the rendered frames will be 180 (6 seconds multiplied by 30 fps is equal to 180 frames).

-  When passing from a higher frame rate to a lower one, some level drawings will not be used because the number of output frames decreases.
+  When going from a higher frame rate to a lower one, some level drawings will not be used because the number of output frames decreases.
 When doing the contrary, some level drawings will be repeated because the number of output frames is higher.
 Interpolations for object movements and special effects variations will be re-computed according to the final frame rate, in order to keep all the interpolations as smooth as possible.

   .. note:: When the field rendering is used (by using the **Dominant Field** option) and the **Stretch** feature is set for passing from a lower frame rate to a higher one, drawings and images *will be interlaced* as well, to create newly added frames.

   .. note:: The **Particles** effect may have unexpected results when the scene is stretched to a higher FPS value, as the effect requires the original timing information.

+- **Multiple Rendering:** creates automatically for a single scene several output files based on the Xsheet columns content, and according to the FX Schematic.
+Options are **None**, **FX Schematic Flows** and **FX Schematic Terminal Nodes** (see  :ref:`Creating Multiple Renderings <creating_multiple_renderings>`  ).

 - **Do stereoscopy** activates the stereoscopic 3D output of the scenes.
 Each frame will be rendered from two different camera view creating two sequences of files, one for each view.
 The suffixes **_l** (left) and **_r** (right) will be used to identify sequences.

 - **Camera Shift:** sets the distance between the two camera views.

   .. note:: For working properly at least some elements of the scene must have **Z-Depth** values other than 0 in their positioning.
 OpenToonz uses these values and the **Camera Shift** parameter for rendering the stereoscopic effect.

-- **Dedicated CPUs:** sets, in case your computer has multiple CPUs, how many processors will be assigned to the rendering process.
-Setting the value to All will generate a number of rendering threads equal to the number of processors, thus speeding up the rendering process.
-However it is suggested to use the Half or Single values if the scene to render is very complex, because the higher the dedicated CPUs, the more memory will be required to perform the rendering.

-- **Render Tile:** allows the rendering of very complex scenes whose frames will be computed in tiles that are automatically stitched to create the final output: the smaller the size of the tile, the longer the rendering.
-Setting the value to Medium or Small will allow the rendering of very high resolution outputs of very complex scenes, that otherwise may fail to be rendered; setting the value to None may prevent some artifacts that the tile stitching may generate.
-In most cases the Large value will do the work, because it is not slower than the None option, and yet is able to render complex scenes.

 .. tip:: **To set the scene output settings:**